 Investors often use historical sales data to identify real estate investment opportunities.
 In this case, the property’s most recent sale price, especially in relation to its current income-producing capability and the current value, can provide some insight into whether or not the homeowner needs to sell.

-In particular, if the homeowner paid too much for the property when they purchased, it could be a sign that they're struggling to stay above water.
+In particular, if the homeowner paid too much for the property when they purchased it, it could be a sign that they're struggling to stay above water.

 Similar to the sale price, the monthly mortgage payment on a property can tell you if it's producing income or if the owner is losing money.